 KabuNohi Sorake is a business that is partly ran by children

-KabuNohi Sorake is a business that is partly ran by children and we haven’t seen the likes of that anywhere else.
+KabuNohi Sorake is a business that is partly run by children and we haven’t seen the likes of that anywhere else.
 Mark provides a training program for local kids willing to learn English and hospitality through the contact of foreign travelers.
 Working closely with schools in the village, he managed to make this program well known amongst the community.
-Every two months, a dozen of kids get a chance to work at KabuNohi doing different tasks, from administration, to kitchen and meal preparation, and guest satisfaction.
-Some are being trained as surf guides, while being taught first hand rescue training.
+Every two months, a dozen kids get a chance to work at KabuNohi doing different tasks, from administration to kitchen and meal preparation, and guest satisfaction.
+Some are being trained as surf guides, while being taught first-hand rescue training.

 A unique subculture has emerged in Nias

 We’ve traveled to many islands in Indonesia and surfing is increasing in popularity amongst the locals.
 You won’t see another spot like Nias, where kids are dominating the spot, standing up in double overhead barrels, and attract the attention of the international surf community.
 This is the subculture that Mark created over the 40 years he’s spent in Nias.
 When he was one of the first to surf the wave, he continued to promote surf tourism in the area.
 Local kids have benefited from it, collecting the broken boards of travelers, fixing them, learning to surf, and now some are getting sponsored by international brands.

 Kids here are competitive, ripping the waves like nowhere else, it’s absolutely mind-blowing to see.